-I also incorporated a new ingredient called Americolor 133ml Liquid Gel Food Color, 4.5-Ounce, Super Red.
-Super Red is a soft gel paste that cake decorators use to make deep, fire engine red frosting.
+I also incorporated a new ingredient, Americolor Super Red.
+It’s a soft gel paste that cake decorators use to make deep, fire engine red frosting.
 If you’ve ever tried making red frosting with other brands of gel coloring, chances are you went through several shades of pink before realizing it was difficult or impossible depending on the brand.
 But Super Red, which was recommended to me one day while I was shopping in our local cake decorating store, gets the job done.
 Plus I’m convinced it added a slightly pleasant flavor not unlike the flavor of the H.E.B. bakery red velvet cake.
-It would make sense that a grocery store bakery that decorates lots of cakes would use Super Red as their coloring, so who knows?
+It would make sense that a grocery store bakery that decorates lots of cakes would use this as their coloring, so who knows?

 Red Velvet Cake with Cream Cheese Icing